-PRYSMIAN, DRAKA and LIFELINE are trademarks of Prysmian. © 2024.
-Prysmian

-Highland Heights, KY 41076

-All rights reserved.
+PRYSMIAN GROUP, DRAKA and LIFELINE are trademarks of Prysmian Group. © 2019.
+Prysmian Group Highland Heights, KY 41076 All rights reserved.
 Printed in USA.

-INTRODUCTION
+1. INTRODUCTION

-This guide provides suggestions for various methods, equipment and tools that have been found practical based on field experience during the installation of Prysmian's fire resistive Lifeline® MC and Lifeline® MC LSZH Cable systems in fire-rated applications.
+This guide provides suggestions for various methods, equipment and tools that have been found practical based on field experience during the installation of Prysmian Group's fire resistive Lifeline® MC and Lifeline® MC LSZH Cable systems in fire-rated applications.
 The intent of this guide, along with NEC Article 330 and applicable federal, state, and municipal regulations, is to provide guidance for an optimized installation of fire resistive cabling systems.
 For suggested grips, supports and fasteners, lubricants and pulling eyes, please contact the manufacturers regarding the suitability of their products in the specific applications.
 It is recognized that each and every installation is different and there will be situations where customized techniques will be required that may be different from those found within this document.
-For specific installation guidance on your application please contact Prysmian Cables and Systems (US) Inc. at (859) 572-8000.
+For specific installation guidance on your application please contact Prysmian Cables and Systems (US) Inc. at (800) 333-4248 x2600.

+1.1.
 Lifeline MC Application

-Lifeline MC Power Cables are certified and classified to the demanding requirements of UL 2196, Tests for Fire Resistive Cables, and are UL Listed Type MC.
-Lifeline MC Cables meet industry code requirements of NFPA 70, NFPA 101, NFPA 130 and NFPA 502 for fire resistance according to UL Standard 2196 when selected and installed per Electrical Circuit Integrity System FHIT 50 or 50A, Manufacturer's Technical Instruction Sheet TIS#400; and applicable codes including federal, state, local and municipal rules, laws and regulations.
+Draka brand Lifeline MC Power Cables are certified and classified to the demanding requirements of UL 2196, Tests for Fire Resistive Cables, and are UL Listed Type MC.
+Lifeline MC Cables meet industry code requirements of NFPA 70, NFPA 101, NFPA 130 and NFPA 502 for fire resistance according to UL Standard 2196 when selected and installed per Electrical Circuit Integrity System FHIT 50, Manufacturer's Technical Instruction Sheet TIS#400; and applicable codes including federal, state, local and municipal rules, laws and regulations.
 Note that Authorities Having Jurisdiction (AHJ) should be consulted for approval prior to cable purchase and installation.

 Lifeline MC Power Cables do not have to be installed in a separate raceway and provide a cost-effective solution for many applications such as emergency tunnel lighting and fire pumps.
 Conductors within MC Cable are continuously supported and are not subject to requirements of NEC 300.19 for Vertical Raceways (conduits).
 They are a cost-effective option for vertical power wiring for Fire Pump Supply Conductors Feeders and Fire Pump Generator Control Wiring methods covered in NEC Article 695.
-Unlike Mineral Insulated (MI) cables, Lifeline MC can be produced in long continuous lengths, eliminating the need for labor-intensive splices which require special and expensive tooling, resulting in an easier and quicker installation process.
-Prysmian offers tailored technical support to provide the best, most cost effective and code compliant solution to your specific application.
-For sales and technical support, please contact your Prysmian sales representative to learn more about our full range of fire resistive, UL 2196 certified options including cable-in-conduit solutions.
+Unlike Mineral Insulated (MI) cables, Lifeline MC can be produced in long continuous lengths, eliminating the need for labor-intensive splices utilizing special expensive tooling and the requisite installation challenges of such.
+For maximum flexibility in code compliance options, and the most cost-effective options tailored to your specific application, please contact your Prysmian Group sales representative for other fire resistive certified options including cable-in-conduit solutions.
+Prysmian Group is the only manufacturer in the world who can offer designers and installers UL 2196 Certified solutions covering 600V armored and 600V cable-in-conduit for life-safety code requirements.